IronOxidizer/ironoxidizer/blog/20200228-my-favorite-programmers.md

 Andrew is well known for creating the Minix microkernel which would be the main educational resource for learning and teaching kernel development.
 Andrew's work has influced many projects such has Linux, Redox, and Xinu.

 ## Linus Torvalds
-Linux and Git are some of the most influential pieces of software of all time and they were both created by Linus.
+Linux and Git are some of the most influential pieces of software of all time and, they were both created by Linus.

 ## Steve Wozniak
 Although Steve Jobs is famous for directing the success of Apple, Steve was the brain behind the majority of Apple's technology and engineering feats.
 He continued as Apple's lead engineer until the 1980s.